Owanesh/ETH2324/phase_2/REPORT.md

 ftp:x:114:119:ftp daemon,,,:/srv/ftp:/usr/sbin/nologin
 ftp-user:x:1001:1001:,,,:/usr/local/apache24/cgi-bin/:/bin/bash
 ```
-Where we can notice the presence of another user `ubuntu`.
+Where we can notice the presence of two interesting users: `ubuntu` and `lxd`

 ## 🟠 via SSH
 Since SSH is enabled, we tried to enumerate SSH users and guess their passwords.
 To find the SSH username `ubuntu` we have used `-L /usr/share/seclists/Usernames/xato-net-10-million-usernames.txt` and for password the command below